zcorleissen/documentation/source/mongodb_getting_started.rst

 If you see something similar after running ``show collections``, you're connected to the instance and can perform database operations.
 Success!

-If you encounter any issues or just want some guidance, please reach out to our `Support team <mailto:support@objectrocket.com>`_!
+If you encounter any issues or just want some guidance, please reach out to our `support team <mailto:support@objectrocket.com>`_!